cdsrc/crmcs/README.md

 * Write codes to Photon to enable the connection.
 The connection is via MQTT.
 A simple example that sends and analyzes random number is as follows:
   * generate 0-100 random numbers and send the number to IBM IoT (`client.connect` and `client.publish`);
   * use **Node-RED** to simply analyze the random number, i.e., if the number is bigger than a specified threshold, then return "1", otherwise, return "0".
 The returned commands "1" or "0" is sent back to IBM Cloud.
-The node-red flows can be found [here](http://node-red-ammonitoring.mybluemix.net/red/);
+The Node-RED flows can be found [here](http://node-red-ammonitoring.mybluemix.net/red/);
   * receive the "1" or "0" commands from IBM Cloud to Photon (`client.subscribe`), and blink the LED lights if the command is "1".
 * The codes are as follows: